Audiology

 Eligibility & Application Requirements

-3. A current photograph, uploaded directly into the application.
+- A current, government issued photo ID, uploaded directly into the application.

 No additional certifications or examinations are required.
 All applicants & licensees should be familiar with the practice laws and regulations under which they are applying or licensed to work and may test their knowledge in our optional Jurisprudence Exam.